 You can find the provisions for documenting attendance in the ordinance under §3.

-In general, sports are permitted, as long as the sport is non-contact and the minimum distance to others can be maintained.
-The operator of the facility must draft a hygiene and protection plan that lays out the minimum space required per person in square meters and, in the case of an indoor facility, must keep a record of those present in case an infection is confirmed later.
-You must wear a mask in fitness studios except when actually exercising.
+Every sports club and every fitness studio must have a hygiene and protection plan that lays out the minimum space required per person in square meters.
+In the case of an indoor facility, a record must be kept of those present in case an infection is confirmed later.
+You must also wear a mask in fitness studios except when actually exercising.

 Up to four people, not including coaches and other support staff, may practice martial arts and combat sports in fixed groups.
 The total number of training groups allowed to practice at the facility at any one time depends on the size of the facility.

-Dance and other sports with a fixed partner are permitted again.
+Dance and other sports with a fixed partner are permitted.

-Canoeing, sailing, and rowing may be practiced again.
+Canoeing, sailing, and rowing may be practiced.
 This does not apply to dragon boats.

-Starting on August 21, you can go to a stadium.
+Yes, that is generally permitted.
 The restrictions on the maximum number of people allowed into sporting events are the same as for other events.
-The organizers must draft a hygiene and protection plan and, as with other events, a record must be kept of those who were present.
+The organizers must draft a hygiene and protection plan and be able to submit it to the relevant Senate Department.
+As with other events, a record must be kept of those who were present.